sabdulrahman/iFoc/README.md

-Run node index.js
+Run node index.js in cmd or ssh iFoc - Interactive tracing of cross-view data relationships
-"# MultipleViews"